KelvinPompey-40718390/sem-project-group6/use-cases/use-case-3.md

-# # 3 Organize Countries in a Region by Population Size
+# USE CASE: 3 Generate a report to show all the countries in a region organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a user, I want to access a list of all countries in a Region organized by the largest population to the smallest### Scope
+As a user, I want to access a list of all countries in a Region organized by the largest population to the smallest

 ### Scope
 Organisation.